 speaker

 Dan Perlin

-Thanks, good evening.
+Thanks.
+Good evening.
 Congrats on a good quarter and obviously on your new grandchild.
-So I wanted to spend a moment, if I could, just in terms of thinking through the investment cycle, you've invested a lot in products and solutions over the past 12 to 18 months.
+I wanted to spend a moment, if I could, just in terms of thinking through the investment cycle, you've invested a lot in products and solutions over the past 12 to 18 months.
 And that's obviously starting to play out in the organic growth.
 I'm trying to understand kind of the building blocks that you have for the 5% organic growth at the midpoint for 25.
-I know healthcare turned positive and like you said, there's some lumpiness to the license deals, but it seems like it's gonna be just a lot more sustainable with those levels.
-And I just wanna kind of get your thoughts on what your view is there and maybe the key components to that.
+I know healthcare turned positive, and like you said, there's some lumpiness to the license deals, but it seems like it's going to be just a lot more sustainable at those levels.
+And I just want to kind of get your thoughts on what your view is there and maybe the key components to that.

+speaker